The Great War Part One A stable world order is a rare thing.

 The social and financial shockwaves WWI sent through international society, may have begun as a clash of empires, a classic great power war, but it ended as something far more had charged — a victory for a new coalition that proclaimed itself the champion of the New World Order.
 The lead actor of that new world order was the United States.
 The old powers of Europe and the rising powers in Asia and Eastern Europe was something they’d never imagined.
 A new world class of power in which economics was the pre-eminent medium of power, with its military force essentially as their primary by-product.
 Governments in the 1920s again and again found themselves confronting the painful fact that the United States was a power unlike any other.
 It had emerged, quite suddenly, as a novel kind of ‘super-state,’ that will exercise a veto power over the financial and security concerns of the other major states of the world.
 By offering gigantic war-bond loans, President Wilson had saved Britain, France and Italy from being driven to bankruptcy by their crippling wartime expenditures; in exchange, through the leverage of onerous repayment schedules, America increasingly exorcised its influence far beyond mere debt-collecting.
 Countries complaining about the severity of their repayment installments, for instance, could be patronizingly “advised” to cut back the amounts they were spending on armaments or imperial adventures.
 Henceforth, down to the beginning of the 21st century, American economic might would be the decisive factor in the shaping of the world to come.

-So, how could an unknown nobody, a person of so little achievement, be perhaps credited with creating cataclysmic change with one single act, and on that one day, would send a tsunami of rippling effects throughout entire world, for the next 100 years.
+So, how could an unknown nobody, a person of so little achievement, be perhaps credited with creating cataclysmic change with one single act?, ... and on that one day, would send a tsunami of great destruction, and upheaval catastrophic effects rippling throughout entire world, for the next 100 years.

 Duke and wife - arrive in Sarajevo 1914